TheMasterChiev/survey-data-analysis/README.md

 - Matplotlib
 - Jupyter Notebook

+---

 ## Repository Structure

 - `notebooks/` — main analysis notebook
 - `figures/` — generated visualisations
 - `data/` — dataset (not included due to size)

-## Current Status

-This is an ongoing project.

-The current version includes:
-- Exploratory data analysis
-- Distribution and correlation analysis
-- Initial insights into education and trust relationships

-Further steps will expand into:
-- Composite scale construction
-- Reliability analysis
-- More advanced statistical modelling
+---

 ## Notes

-This project is part of a broader effort to build a portfolio in data analysis, with a focus on research-oriented applications.
+This project is part of a broader effort to build a portfolio in data analysis, with a focus on research-oriented and statistically grounded applications.